Setting up OSSEC alerts¶

 If you don’t know what value to enter for one of these, please ask your

-organization’s email administrator for the full configuration before
+organization’s email admin for the full configuration before

 proceeding.
 It is better to get these right the first time rather than